Staff

 ABOUT OUR PORTRAITS

-Our staff portraits are by Bishakh Som, author of APSARA ENGINE.
+Our staff portraits are by Bishakh Som, author of Apsara English.
 Som is an artist, illustrator, and writer whose work has appeared in the New Yorker, BuzzFeed, the Boston Review, and the Brooklyn Rail, among others.
 Her books include Spellbound: A Graphic Memoir, and The Prefab Bathroom: An Architectural History, and she was also a contributor to We're Still Here: An All-Trans Comics Anthology.
 Som is currently based in Brooklyn, New York.

 ABOUT OUR BRANDING